Vincit/multi-user-test-runner/README.md

 ## Simple authorization assertion

-The most simplest is way to assert is to use one of the following:
+The simplest way to assert is to use one of the following:

 ```java
 // In version 0.1